Fixed and Market Pricing for Cloud Services: PAYG and Spot Market Analysis

 \subsection{Strategy, waiting time, and spot pricing}

 When a spot market is operating, either alone or in conjunction with PAYG, a job that decides to join it participates in an auction and must decide how to bid based on the payment rules of the auction.
 The optimal bid may depend in a complicated way on its private information (value for service and cost of waiting).
-However, we show in this section that this complexity is inessential.
+As a result, previous work has typically focused on analyzing a particular mechanism such as a first price auction.
+However, we show in this section that this complexity is dispensable.
 Regardless of the auction mechanism, jobs that enter the spot market with higher waiting costs pay more and wait less time and these values are (essentially) independent of the job's class.
-The job's class does matter in determining whether the job participates in the spot market, but this take the form of a simple cutoff with jobs with waiting costs below the cutoff participating and those with costs above not.
+The job's class does matter in determining whether a job participates in the spot market, but this takes the form of a simple cutoff: jobs with waiting costs below the cutoff participate and those above do not.

-By the revelation principle for BNE \cite{Myerson81}, it suffices to restrict our consideration to truthful direct revelation mechanisms: mechanisms where jobs report their private information and it is an equilibrium for them to do so truthfully.
+By the revelation principle for BNE \cite{Myerson79}, it suffices to restrict our consideration to truthful direct revelation mechanisms: mechanisms where jobs report their private information and it is an equilibrium for them to do so truthfully.
 Any implementable outcome is implementable by such a mechanism.
 Thus, a job reports a type $(v,c)$ and if it participates in the spot market has an expected waiting time $\wt{w}(v,c)$ and expected payment $\wt{m}(v,c)$.
-In principle, these could depend on the value $v$ of the job's class, however, we argue below that it is essentially without loss of generality to assume they do not.
+In principle, these could depend on the value $v$ of the job's class, however, we show that it is essentially without loss to assume they do not.